-FAGE International, which was incorporated on September 25, 2012, in Luxembourg and is beneficially owned and controlled by Messrs.
-Ioannis and Kyriakos Filippou, is the parent company of all subsidiaries.
+FAGE International, which was incorporated on September 25, 2012 in Luxembourg and is beneficially owned and controlled by members of the family of our late founder, Mr. Athanassios Filippou, is the parent company of all subsidiaries.

 FAGE International's share capital is composed of one million (1,000,000) indivisible shares in registered form, each with a par value of one U.S. dollar (\$1), all subscribed and fully paid up, representing the entire share capital.
 Each share is entitled to one vote.